Veterans Health Guide

 Loud noises from explosions, weapons and military vehicles and machinery are unavoidable for most active service men and service women.

-The prevalence of hearing impairment is greater for veterans who served after September 2001 than for other veterans — particularly in veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom, according to the CDC.
-Part of the reason for this is exposure to roadside bombs and other improvised explosive devices (IEDs) in these operations.
+According to the CDC, the prevalence of hearing impairment is greater for veterans who served after September 2001, particularly veterans who served in Operation Enduring Freedom and Operation Iraqi Freedom, compared with other veterans.
+These operations exposed veterans to roadside bombs and other improvised explosive devices (IEDs).

 The sound wave from a blast can damage the eardrum (tympanic membrane) and middle ear.
 These injuries are common but may heal on their own or be treated with surgery.
 Hearing aids might also help.